-Several alternatives are being considered for implementing catch limits for PBF beyond 2013 for commercial vessels fishing in the IATTC Convention Area.
-Resolution C-13-02 includes two catch limits: (1) a Commission-wide limit for all commercial fishing vessels of all IATTC Members and Cooperating Non-members (CPCs) fishing in the IATTC Convention Area of the EPO and (2) notwithstanding the Commission-wide limit, a catch limit of 500 metric tons for each CPC with a historical record of eastern PBF-such as the United States-to allow these nations to catch a small share of PBF even if the Commission-wide limit is reached.
-Prior to this resolution, the United States implemented catch limits on the U.S. commercial catch of PBF from the IATTC Convention Area in 2013 (78 FR 33240, June 4, 2013) in accordance with Resolution C-12-09, available here: iattc.org/PDFFiles2/Resolutions/C-12-09-Conservation-of-bluefin-tuna.pdf.
-These catch limits are set to expire Dec 31, 2013.
+Several alternatives are being considered for implementing management measures for commercial fishing for PBF in the IATTC Convention Area.
+These alternatives may be applicable to future proposed actions by NMFS to implement IATTC resolutions.
+Therefore, they include different types of limits that may be applicable to actions pertaining to U.S. commercial fisheries that catch PBF in the IATTC Convention Area.
+Two types of catch limits are common to IATTC resolutions: (1) a Commission-wide limit for all commercial fishing vessels of all IATTC Members and Cooperating Non-members (CPCs) fishing in the IATTC Convention Area of the EPO and (2) a catch limit for each CPC with a historical record of eastern PBF-such as the United States-to allow these nations to catch a small share of PBF, even if the